 - Earn 9 TD points per $1 spent when you book on Expedia for TD

 - Earn 3 TD Points per $1 spent on all other purchases

 - Travel insurance included

-When you look at all the points available in the first year with the TD First Class Visa, you can earn up to 80,000 TD points, but it requires a bit of work.
-20,000 Points are given after your first purchase and then you’ll earn 5 X the points per $1 spent up to 20,000 points for the first three months of card membership.
-Assuming you’re spending on the base level, that’s $1,333.33 you need to charge to your card every month for the first three months to get the full bonus.
+When you look at all the points available in the first year with the TD First Class Visa, you can earn up to 65,000 TD points, but it requires a bit of work.
+20,000 Points are given after your first purchase and then you’ll earn 15,000 TD Points in each of the first 3 months when you spend a minimum of $1,000 per month, up to a total of 45,000 TD Points.

 The 20,000 points welcome bonus is worth up to $100 since TD points are worth 0.5 cents per point when used on Expedia for TD or 0.4c when booking your own travel.
 If you compare the TD First Class Travel to the cards on my list of the best travel credit cards in Canada, you’ll realize that there are better welcome bonuses out there.

 That said, the TD First Class Travel Visa Infinite remains an interesting card and might be a good fit for some travellers since it has an earn rate of 1.5% on all purchases and 4.5% on travel booked on Expedia for TD.
 The travel insurance included is competitive and comparable to my list of the best credit cards with travel insurance.

 How TD Rewards work

 Similar to Scotia Rewards and American Express Membership Rewards, TD Rewards allows you to book travel in multiple ways which give you more options.
 Many people love this due to the flexibility, but it’s worth noting that how you book your travel can affect the rate of return on your points.